magisterquis/procrastinationedr/README.md

 The priority is an integer.
 Higher numbers take priority.

 The regular expression is, well, a regular expression.
-Each program's argument vector will be joined with spaces and checkcked against each regular expression in decreasing numerical order.
+Each program's argument vector will be joined with spaces and checked against each regular expression in decreasing numerical order.
 Should one match, it will be logged.
 See the quickstart for an example.